dewitt/opensearch/docs/Specifications/OpenSearch/1.1/Draft 6.md

 ## Context

-This specification refers to the use of the OpenSearch URL template syntax specifically within the context of the [[#The "Url" element|"Url" element]] in an [[#OpenSearch description document|OpenSearch description document]].
+This specification refers to the use of the OpenSearch URL template syntax specifically within the context of the [`Url` element](#the-url-element) in an [OpenSearch description document](#opensearch-description-document).

 ## Template grammar